Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \document

 \baselineskip 12pt

-In the first 6 papers in the sequence on Diophantine geometry over groups we studied sets of solutions to systems of equations in a free group, and developed basic techniques and objects that are required for the analysis of sentences and elementary sets defined over a free group.
-The techniques we developed, enabled us to present an iterative procedure that analyzes $EAE$ sets defined over a free group (i.e., sets defined using 3 quantifiers), and shows that every such set is in the Boolean algebra generated by $AE$ sets ([Se6],41), hence, we obtained a quantifier elimination over a free group.
+In the first 6 papers in the sequence on Diophantine geometry over groups we studied sets of solutions to systems of equations in a free group, and developed basic techniques and objects that are required for the analysis of sentences and definable sets over a free group.
+The techniques that we developed enabled us to present an iterative procedure that analyzes $EAE$ sets that are defined over a free group (i.e., sets that are defined using 3 quantifiers), and show that every such set is in the Boolean algebra that is generated by $AE$ sets ([Se6],41).
+Hence, we obtained a quantifier elimination over a free group.

-In the 7th paper in the sequence we generalized the techniques and the results from free groups to torsion-free hyperbolic groups, and in the 8th paper we used the techniques that were developed for quantifier elimination to prove that the elementary theories of free and torsion-free hyperbolic groups are stable.
+In the 7th paper in the sequence we generalized the techniques and the results from free groups to torsion-free hyperbolic groups, and in the 8th paper we used the techniques, that were developed for quantifier elimination, to prove that the elementary theories of free and torsion-free hyperbolic groups are stable.

 In the 9th paper in the sequence we study definable equivalence relations over free and hyperbolic groups.
 The understanding of the structure of definable equivalence relations is central in model theory (see [Pi1] and [Pi2]), and in particular it is necessary in order to study what can be interpreted in the theories of these groups.